aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 ### AJAX Handlers
 The plugin registers the actions `wp_ajax_mhtp_start_chat_session` and `wp_ajax_nopriv_mhtp_start_chat_session`.
-These handlers initialize the Botpress user and send an initial request to the `/conversations` endpoint so Botpress can create a conversation.
-If these hooks are missing, every AJAX request will return an empty response and the front end will display "Failed to prepare chat user".
+These handlers initialize a Botpress conversation via the `conversations.getOrCreate` endpoint.
+If these hooks are missing, every AJAX request will return an error and the front end will display "Failed to start conversation".

 The front-end script sends messages via `fetch` to the localized REST endpoint.
 Ensure `mhtpChatConfig.rest_url` and `mhtpChatConfig.nonce` are printed by `wp_localize_script`.

-> **Note** Some security plugins or hosting providers may block requests to custom REST endpoints like `/mhtp-chat/v1/message`.
+> **Note** Some security plugins or hosting providers may block requests to custom REST endpoints like `/mhtp-chat/message`.
 If message sending fails, check your host or plugin settings.

 ## Session Management
 This plugin now properly handles session decrementation when users start a chat: